naturalis/treebase-artifact/README.md

 ![Logo of Treebase](https://treebase.org/treebase-web/images/TreeBASE.png)
 # treebase-artifact

-This repository is for pre-compiled binaries to deploy the Treebase java application.
+This repository is for pre-compiled binaries to deploy the [TreeBASE](https://github.com/TreeBASE/treebase) java application.

-The puppet module role_treebase will be used to bootstrap a Treebase ready environment.
+The puppet module [role_treebase](https://github.com/naturalis/role_treebase) is used to bootstrap a TreeBASE ready environment.